 There are many squatting exercises that you can perform as alternatives to the landmine squat.

-Before we deep dive into the best landmine squat alternatives.
-We must remember, a good alternative will be able to satisfy the following criteria:
+Before we dive deep into the best landmine squat alternatives, We must remember a good alternative will be able to satisfy the following criteria:

 - Activate the leg muscle groups, which are trained in the Landmine Squat.